adoundakov/Glassdoor/docs/sample-state.md

       amount: 187314
     }
   },
-  loading: false // used to add loading spinners to site }
+  loading: false, // used to add loading spinners to site
+  modal: true  // for auth form
+}
 ```